Saur Revolution: Uprising

-Preliminary steps for the coup came in April, when a tank commander under Daoud warned of intelligence suggesting an attack on Kabul in the near future, specifically April 27.
-On the commander's recommendation, tanks were positioned around the Arg, the national palace.
+Preliminary steps for the coup came in April, when a tank commander under Daoud warned of intelligence suggesting an attack on Kabul in the near future, specifically 27 April.
+On the commander's recommendation, tanks (mostly Soviet-made T-55 and T-62 tanks) were positioned around the Arg, the presidential palace.
 On the 27th, the tanks turned their guns on the palace.
-The tank commander who made the request had, in secret, defected to the Khalq beforehand.
+The tank commander who made the request had, in secret, defected to the PDPA's Khalq faction beforehand.